 Emily Kame Kngwarreye, an elder of the Alhalkere tribe in Australia, is considered to be the most accomplished painter of Indigenous Australia.
 She is regarded by the National Museum of Australia as among the country’s greatest artists.

 Her career was brief but prolific.
 She did not begin to make art until she was in her late seventies and produced some 3,000 paintings over an eight year period of time.
 She first created cotton and silk batiks but got tired of all the labor they involved.
 She then moved from batik to painting on canvas.

 In 1988, she showed her acrylic paintings for the first time.
 As in traditional indigenous art, Kngwarreye used dots of varying sizes and colors, massed together or even lying on top of one another in distinct patterns.
 These paintings were smaller versions of the large ground paintings associated with women’s ceremonies.

 She was included in the National Pavilion in the 1997 Venice Biennial.
-Her work is being exhibited in “Desert Painters of Australia” at Gagosian through July 3, 2019.
+Her work is being exhibited in “Desert Painters of Australia” at Gagosian Gallery in Beverly Hills through September, 2019.